mathjax/MathJax-docs/input/tex/extensions/noundefined.rst

    In version 2, the styling for the undefined macro could be configured.
 In version 3, this is not yet implemented.

-This extension is already loaded in the all the configurations that include the TeX input jax, other than ``input/tex-base``.
+This extension is already loaded in all the components that include the TeX input jax, other than ``input/tex-base``.
 To load the `ams` extension explicitly (when using ``input/tex-base`` for example), add ``'[tex]/noundefined'`` to the ``load`` array of the ``loader``